 We know that collisions and falls don't happen every day, but they do happen.
 And remember, a helmet is only useful if you actually wear it.
 Especially with children, it's worth getting them involved in the buying process to ensure some compliance with actually wearing it.

 Whether it's for you or your children, here are some tips to take with you:

-- The helmet should sit level and not more than two fingers space (about one inch) from the top of the eyebrows.
-It should protect the forehead without hindering vision.
+- the helmet should sit level, not more than two fingers space (about one inch) from the top of the eyebrows and it should protect the forehead without hindering vision

-- Try on the helmet with your/their goggles - there should be no gap between the top of the goggles and the helmet to prevent cold air and snow from entering.
-Not all goggle/helmet combinations work together and some helmets come with a goggle option, which is a good idea if you're looking for the perfect fit.
+- try on the helmet with goggles, there should be no gap between the top of the goggles and the helmet to prevent cold air and snow from entering

-- Wiggle the helmet back and forth without closing the chin strap.
-If it stays in place and doesn't move about, it's a good fit.
-Remember the chin strap is only to keep the helmet on, it is not part of the fit.
+- wiggle the helmet back and forth without closing the chin strap, if it stays in place and doesn't move about it's a good fit

 Note: something to be aware of is head shape.
 Some people have rounder heads, others more oblong, and helmets will fit them differently.
 For those with round heads, you may notice it's difficult to find a helmet that fits well (even if the measurements look correct).
 In this case look for Asian fit ski helmets if you can, they're actually designed for rounder head shapes.
 Anon and Smith both make helmets for a rounder head.

 If buying online you'll need to measure yours or your child's head.
 Take a tape measure and wrap around their head one inch above their ears and eyebrows.
 Make note of the measurements in both cm and inches - all manufacturers show sizes in terms of these measurements.

 Note: not all helmet and goggle combinations work together, but some websites list which helmets match which goggle brands and you can search for your brand in advance of any online helmet purchases.